MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/plan-survey.md

 |            VoC - Unsubscribe respondent            |  Survey Response   |    Unsubscribe the respondent from a channel (for example, email) based on the response.    |
 |                                                    |                    |                                                                                             |

 You can also create a workflow that sends a survey to a customer, asking for the feedback as soon as a case is closed.
-More information about creating a new workflow in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)]: [Create custom business logic through processes](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/guide-staff-through-common-tasks-processes)
+More information about creating a new workflow in Dynamics 365 for Customer Engagement: [Create custom business logic through processes](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/guide-staff-through-common-tasks-processes)

 ### See also
 [Design a basic survey](design-basic-survey.md)